WHAT CAUSES TTP?

 - Among infants and young children, ADAMTS13 deficiency is rare; when it occurs, it is commonly inherited.
 Acquired TTP is very rare in children.
 The inheritance is described as recessive, which means that a child has to inherit an abnormal gene from both parents to have the risk for developing TTP.
 The parents are normal, because with only one of the two genes being abnormal, the ADAMTS13 level is 50%, and that’s plenty to keep the VWF in its normal size.

 - Among adults, ADAMTS13 deficiency is almost always acquired.
 Some people can have inherited absent ADAMTS13 but never be sick until they are adults.
 One of the situations which can “trigger” an initial episode of TTP in an adult with an inherited absence of ADAMTS13 is pregnancy.
 If a woman has an initial episode of TTP during a pregnancy, inherited ADAMTS13 deficiency should be considered.
 But in over 90% of adults, ADAMTS13 deficiency is acquired, caused by inhibition of its activity by an autoantibody.
 Therefore acquired TTP is an autoimmune disorder.
 Autoimmune disorders are more common in women than men, and some autoimmune disorders are more common in specific racial groups.
-Acquired TTP occurs more commonly in women (among our patients, 80% are women) and occurs more common in African-Americans (among our patients, about one-third are African-American, which is about five times what we’d expect from our Oklahoma population.
+Acquired TTP occurs more commonly in women (among our patients, 80% are women) and occurs more common in African-Americans (among our patients, about one-third are African-American, which is about seven times what we’d expect from our Oklahoma population).
 Most of our patients are young adults; the average is 40.
 These features are similar to another autoimmune disorder, systemic lupus erythematosus (commonly called “lupus” or SLE).
 Lupus also occurs predominantly in young, black women.

 The information included in this website is for educational purposes only.
 The designers and operators of this site take no responsibility for the things you may do with this information.
 For advice on your unique medical condition, please consult your health care professional.
 By going further into this website you acknowledge that you have read and understood this disclaimer.